 Or do you want the best of the best!?

 I have the Remington Cordless wet and dry lady shaver.
 It costs just under £30, it’s good, it’s easy to use and the battery lasts for ages.
-I’m happy with it but since getting my IPL device I don’t really use it.
+I’m happy with it but since getting my IPL device (more on that below) I don’t really use it.

 What’s the best disposable razor to take in your hand luggage?

 When can you NOT take a razor in your hand luggage on a plane?

 You can’t take a razor in your hand luggage when it has a double edged blade, safety razors or straight razors.
 I don’t know about you but, for me, this is the kind of razor your dad your grandad might use.